 What’s better than Samsung’s more than capable hub? – SmartThings V3.
-Despite being predated by companies like HomeSeer, Vera and Insteon, Samsung SmartThings has veered its way in home automation with durable, easy to use and technically sound gadgets.
+Despite being predated by companies like HomeSeer, Vera, wink hub and Insteon, Samsung SmartThings has veered its way in home automation with durable, easy to use, and technically sound gadgets.
 If you’re intrigued with the idea of automating your home with Samsung’s latest smart hub, then read our comprehensive SmartThings Hub V3 review.

 Samsung SmartThings Hub V3 Review

-The most compelling feature of this smart hub is its ability to pair with diverse wireless technologies and what’s more? – A pocket friendly price that’s simply irresistible for smart tech enthusiasts.
+The most compelling feature of this smart hub is its ability to pair with diverse wireless technologies and what’s more? – A pocket-friendly price that’s simply irresistible for smart tech enthusiasts.
 Here’s a brief look at SmartThings V3’s various features:

 1. Durable Design

 This white colored smart home hub is quite durable, has three ports pressed at the back.
-Each port is hardwired for distinct purposes – one for Ethernet, one for USB connectivity and one for a power adapter.
-The hub has a built-in wireless networking approximately 802.11ac that can be setup, right at the centre of your smart home.
+Each port is hardwired for distinct purposes – one for Ethernet, one for USB connectivity, and one for a power adapter.
+The samsung’s hub has a built-in wireless networking approximately 802.11ac that can be set up, right at the center of your smart home.